 BVN is Telstra’s innovation partner for its new workplace strategy which incorporates city hubs, regional centres and home in a radically rationalised footprint.

 The way we work is being challenged.
-The COVID-19 pandemic has accelerated a move towards a new elastic model for office work that continually flexes its boundaries, physically, culturally and operationally.
+Recent times have accelerated a move towards a new elastic model for office work that continually flexes its boundaries, physically, culturally and operationally.

 It is yet to be determined how far we will shift from the 20th century industrial model of working and where work will snap back to.
 Regardless of how extreme the shift is, this fundamental change to how we work requires us to evolve our expectations of the workplace, our landlords and our cities.